PhilJay/MPAndroidChart/.github/ISSUE_TEMPLATE/Bug_report.md

 - [ ] I have read the [CONTRIBUTING](https://github.com/PhilJay/MPAndroidChart/blob/master/CONTRIBUTING.md) file before posting this issue.

 **Describe the bug**

 A clear and concise description of what the bug is.

-**To Reproduce**
-Steps to reproduce the behavior:
-1. Go to '...'
-2. Click on '....'
-3. Scroll down to '....'
-4. See error
+**Screenshots**

+If applicable, add screenshots to help explain your problem.

 **Expected behavior**

 A clear and concise description of what you expected to happen.

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Device (please complete the following information):**
  - Device: [e.g. Google Pixel]